GH-GO/SkewNormalProject/README.md

 # SkewNormalProject
-This porject contains code and data related to the paper "Skew-Brownian processes for estimating the volatility of crude oil Brent" https://doi.org/10.1016/j.ijforecast.2024.06.009
+This project contains code and data related to the paper "Skew-Brownian processes for estimating the volatility of crude oil Brent" https://doi.org/10.1016/j.ijforecast.2024.06.009

 Here the instructions on how to reproduce the results in the following article